-In some fields, making adjustments to images is often required.
-An image presented in court or analyzed for medical evaluation may have gone through several adjustments after it was captured.
-A question may arise as to whether the adjustments made were valid for the application, or if the adjustments resulted in a misrepresentation.
+In most fields, it's often necessary to make adjustments to images.
+For example, an image presented in court or analyzed for medical evaluation may have gone through several adjustments after it was captured.
+A question may arise as to whether the adjustments made were valid for the application, or if the adjustments resulted in a misrepresentation of the image.

-In forensics, an image that was taken under fluorescent lighting may need color correction to eliminate the green cast for courtroom use, or a fingerprint image may benefit from a contrast boost and image sharpening.
-In medical imaging, restricting the tonal range may help isolate, identify, and quantify a specific type of bacteria.
-Infrared imaging, and image processing algorithms to identify product defects, provide important tools in industrial photography.
+In forensics, an image that was taken under fluorescent lighting may need color correction to eliminate the green cast, or a fingerprint image may benefit from a contrast boost and image sharpening.
+In medical imaging, applying false colors to the tonal range may help isolate, identify, and quantify a specific type of bacteria.
+Various methods of image processing used to identify product defects are important tools in industrial photography.

-This figure shows the history of modification of a fingerprint.
+This figure shows the history of modification to an image of a fingerprint.

-Utilizing a method of tracking changes to create an audit trail will show if valid procedures were used and how each procedure affected the image, and will allow the procedures to be repeated with similar results.
-In Adobe Photoshop CS, an image creator can automatically record an audit trail by invoking the History Log feature in the Preferences pane.
+Using a method of tracking changes to create an audit trail shows whether valid procedures were used, how each procedure affected the image, and allows the procedures to be repeated with similar results.
+In Adobe Photoshop CS and later, an image creator can automatically record an audit trail by turning on the History Log feature in the Preferences panel.
 Each tool and feature used can be recorded, along with the parameters used for the given tool, filter, or adjustment.
-There are some exceptions to this, including the exact shape of Lasso tool selections and the paths of brush strokes of any of the painting or dodging/burning tools.
+There are some exceptions, however, including the exact shape of Lasso tool selections and the paths of brush strokes of any of the painting or dodging/burning tools.

-The History Log can be recorded directly into the image's metadata or as a separate text file, depending on the user preference set in General Preferences.
-If the log is stored in metadata, it can be viewed in the File Info pane, or in the Metadata window in the File Browser.
+The History Log can be recorded directly into the image's metadata or as a separate text file, depending on the preference set in the General Preferences panel.
+If the log is stored in metadata, it can be viewed in the File Info panel, or in the Metadata window in the File Browser.